I receive the message that my ESET installation ended prematurelyKB Solution ID: SOLN2861|Last Revised: April 29, 2015

 - If you receive the notification "installation ended prematurely" when upgradeing to ESET Smart Security or ESET NOD32 Antivirus 8, see our Knowledgebase article for instructions.

 - Installation is not successful: "Rolling back action"

-- Once your computer restarts, install your ESET product using the instructions from the appropriate Knowledgebase article below:
+- After restarting your computer, install your ESET product using the instructions from the appropriate Knowledgebase article below: